hrsh7th/nvim-cmp/README.md

 Which events should trigger `autocompletion`.

-If you set this to empty or `nil`, `nvim-cmp` will not perform completion automatically.
+If you set this to empty or `false`, `nvim-cmp` will not perform completion automatically.
 You can still use manual completion though (like omni-completion via the `cmp.mapping.complete` function).